Hong Kong’s action doesn’t stop after midnight – and neither does the city’s transportation.

-Getting around Hong Kong at night is pretty simple.
-When daytime bus routes stop at midnight, there is a night bus service available throughout the city, including Hong Kong Island, Kowloon, the New Territories and Lantau Island.
-There are also routes to the Macau ferry port and Hong Kong Airport.
+When daytime bus routes stop at midnight, night owls can use a night bus service available throughout the city, including Hong Kong Island, Kowloon, the New Territories and Lantau Island.
+There are also routes to the Macau ferry port and Hong Kong Airport – the latter being ideal for travelers flying in on red-eye flights.

-What You Need to Know About Night Buses
+What You Need to Know About Hong Kong’s Night Buses

-Hong Kong is well covered by night buses.
-They are safe, well lit and clean.
-You will need to use an Octopus Card or the exact change to pay, as drivers don't give change.
-Route information is displayed in English at bus stops and the destination is displayed on the front of the bus.
+The night buses’ route information is displayed in English at bus stops and the destination is displayed on the front of the bus.
 There will be automated announcements about stops in English.
 The driver is unlikely to speak English.

 Across the water, most buses start and finish at the station in front of the Tsim Sha Tsui Star Ferry but also stop in Mongkok.
 Further out, Diamond Hill is another popular terminus and Sha Tin is the centre for services in the New Territories.